Swamp Thing: The Swamp Thing

 A 16-issue miniseries retitled with "The" written by Ram V with art by Mike Perkins began publication in March 2021.
 The book focuses on a new character named Levi Kami taking up the Swamp Thing mantle while Alec Holland is off-world.
-Originally planned as a 10-issue miniseries, The Swamp Thing has been extended to 16 issues, with The Swamp Thing #10 followed by a short hiatus before returning in March 2022.
+Originally planned as a 10-issue miniseries, The Swamp Thing was extended to 16 issues, with The Swamp Thing #10 followed by a short hiatus before returning in March 2022.